numfocus/gsoc/CONTRIBUTING-students.md

 Experience shows that the best thing to help your application is to contact the organization you want to work with early.
-For this you can introduce yourself on the mailing list of the organization, maybe fix a small bug.
+For this you can introduce yourself on the mailing list of the organization, or perhaps fix a small bug.
 [The opensource guide](https://opensource.guide/how-to-contribute/) has a good introduction how to start contributing to open source projects.